aatifsohel/100-days-of-code/round-2-log.md

 ### R2D54 - June 03, 2023
 Today, I learned importing and exporting modules in javascript.
 To work with modules you need to add type attribute in the HTML file in the script tag.
 Named export and default exports.
 I studied about an hour.

+### R2D55 - June 14, 2023
+Today, I learned about javascript modules: intro to NPM, bundling with parcel & scripts and configuring babel & polyfilling.
+Today, I coded for 1 hour and 20 minutes.